 • The Wellington region was identified by Stats NZ in 2021 as having the highest proportion of LGBT+ people in New Zealand relative to its population, a finding that was also echoed in Te Taunaki with 58% of sexual minority public servants working in Wellington, compared to 44.3% of their straight or heterosexual colleagues.

-A driver for this underrepresentation is likely to be that rainbow public servants tended to be younger than their non-Rainbow colleagues - this is similar to what is seen in Aotearoa’s LGBT+ population overall in the Stats NZ 2020 report.
+A driver for this underrepresentation was likely to be that rainbow public servants tended to be younger than their non-Rainbow colleagues - this is similar to what was seen in Aotearoa’s LGBT+ population overall in the Stats NZ 2020 report.

 LGBT+ population of Aotearoa: Year ended June 2020 — Stats NZ